-Significance of the term 'in relation to' in the definition of GTA transshipment and temporary warehousing, which are provided in the course of transport of goods by road.
+Significance of the term 'in relation to' in the definition of GTA intermediary and ancillary services, such as, loading/ unloading, packing/ unpacking, transshipment and temporary warehousing, which are provided in the course of transport of goods by road.
+These services are not provided as independent services but as ancillary to the principal service, namely, transportation of goods by road.
+The invoice issued by the GTA for providing the said service includes the value of intermediary and ancillary services.

-The use of the phrase 'in relation to' has extended the scope of the definition of

-GTA.
-It includes not only the actual transportation of goods, but also various intermediary and ancillary services, such as, loading/ unloading, packing/ unpacking,
+The use of the phrase 'in relation to' has extended the scope of the definition of GTA.
+It includes not only the actual transportation of goods, but also various